splunk/public-o11y-docs/gdi/opentelemetry/components/otlphttp-exporter.rst

 .. meta::
       :description: The OTLP/HTTP exporter allows the OpenTelemetry Collector to send metrics, traces, and logs via HTTP using the OTLP format.
 Read on to learn how to configure the component.

-The OTLP/HTTP exporter sends metrics, traces, and logs via HTTP using the OTLP format (``application/x-protobuf`` content-type).
+The OTLP/HTTP exporter sends metrics, traces, and logs through HTTP using the OTLP format (``application/x-protobuf`` content-type).
 See :ref:`otel-data-processing` for more information.

 For information on the OTLP exporter, see :ref:`otlp-exporter`.